ElliotKillick/qvm-create-windows-qube/README.md

 - [x] Gain the ability to reliably unpack/insert answer file/repack for any given ISO 9660 (Windows ISO format)
     - Blocking issue for supporting other versions of Windows
 - [x] auto-qwt takes D:\\ making QWT put the user profile on E:\\; it would be nicer to have it on D:\\ so there is no awkward gap in the middle
-- [x] Make Windows answer file automatically use trial key for Windows installation without hardcoding any product keys anywhere (Windows is finicky on this one)
+- [x] Make Windows answer file automatically use trial key for Windows installation without hard-coding any product keys anywhere (Windows is finicky on this one)
-- [x] Support Windows 8.1-10 (Note: QWT doesn't fully offically any OS other than Windows 7 yet, however, everything is functional except the GUI driver)
+- [x] Support Windows 8.1-10 (Note: QWT doesn't fully officially any OS other than Windows 7 yet, however, everything is functional except the GUI driver)
 - [x] Support Windows Server 2008 R2 to Windows Server 2019
-- [x] Support Windows 10 Enterprise LSTC (Long Term Support Channel, provides security updates for 10 years, very stable and less bloat than stock Windows 10)
+- [x] Support Windows 10 Enterprise LTSC (Long Term Support Channel, provides security updates for 10 years, very stable and less bloat than stock Windows 10)
 - [x] Provision Chocolatey
 - [x] Add an option to slim down Windows as documented for Qubes [here](https://www.qubes-os.org/doc/windows-template-customization/)
 - [x] Make `windows-mgmt` air gapped